Few-Shot Segmentation with Global and Local Contrastive Learning

 \subsection{Implementation details}

-We use SGD as the optimizer with InfoNCE~\cite{infoace} loss to train the prior extractor.
-Following MOCO-v2~\cite{mocov2}, we apply blur augmentation, color distortion, random crop, and random flip as the data augmentation methods.
-All the images in the dataset are used to train the prior extractor with 1000 epoch for the PASCAL VOC dataset and 200 epochs for the COCO dataset.
+We trained the prior extractor using SGD optimizer with InfoNCE loss~\cite{infoace} and followed MOCO-v2~\cite{mocov2} to apply data augmentation techniques such as blur augmentation, color distortion, random crop, and random flip.
+The entire dataset was used to train the prior extractor for the COCO dataset with 200 epochs and for the PASCAL VOC dataset with 1000 epochs.

-For few-shot segmentation model training, following previous methods~\cite{pfenet,crnet,zhang2019canet,wang2019panet,ppnet}, we choose different backbone (Resnet101, Resnet50, and VGG) and different image input size for a fair comparison.
-Similar to previous works~\cite{zhang2019canet,crnet,pfenet}, we adapt the dilated ResNet as the backbone to encode the feature in order to keep the feature resolution.
-We use SGD as the optimizer to train the network.
-Random crop, random scale, and random flip are using as the data augmentation methods during the training process.
+To ensure a fair comparison with previous methods~\cite{pfenet, crnet, zhang2019canet, wang2019panet, ppnet}, we selected multiple backbones, including Resnet101, Resnet50, and VGG, and multiple image training sizes (321 $\times$ 321, 473 $\times$ 473).
+We used dilated convolution as the backbone to encode the features, maintaining the feature resolution, as done in previous works~\cite{zhang2019canet, crnet, pfenet,liu2024gaussian,liu2025physically}.
+During the training process, we used data augmentation techniques such as random crop, random scale, and random flip.

-If there are no special instructions, we conduct the experiments with Resnet-50 backbone and $473 \times 437$ training image size.
+We conducted ablation experiments with a Resnet-50 backbone and $473 \times 437$ training image size, unless specified otherwise.